 Digital images of maps of Scotland

-- Highlights of the map collection is a feature of our Digital Gallery which shows several of the most important or interesting maps in the Library's collections.
+- The National Library of Scotland's map images website shows the most important and interesting maps in the Library's collections.

 - Charting the nation (1999-2002) was a major digitisation project, in which the Library was a collaborator, which scanned over 3,500 images of early maps of Scotland, along with related textual materials, from 1590 to 1740.

 - SCRAN (Scottish Cultural Resources Access Network) displays various map images.

 The following items relate to the whole of the UK, particularly England, and give general guidance on using maps as historical sources.

 - 'Maps for the local historian: A guide to the British sources', by J B Harley (London: The Standing Conference for Local History / National Council for Social Service, 1972).